CPA-Scribo — A Blog for You?

 I am the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 Also, I am a contributing editor to PPC’s Guide to Cash, Tax, and Other Bases of Accounting.

 Click below for a short video about my past and CPA-Scribo.com.

 You can contact me by email at firstname.lastname@example.org.

-The information herein is provided to assist you; there is no guarantee that all information is correct; user assumes all risks related to use of the material in this blog.
-Users should perform his or her own research to reach final conclusions about all matters.
-Also, the views in this blog may not represent the views of the CPA firm I work for.
+The information herein is provided to assist you.
+There is no guarantee that all information is correct.
+The user assumes all risks related to use of the material in this blog.
+Users should perform their own research to reach conclusions about all matters.
+The views in this blog do not necessarily represent those of McNair, McLemore, Middlebrooks, LLC.